florianpialoux/learn-kustomize/README.md

 `resources:` would be used to include an `.yaml` file that isn't merged with another one.<br/>

 ### Devspace with kustomize
-Once you have your file structure organized, it's time to create a `devspace.yaml` dedicated to the envrionment you want to deploy to. <br/>
+Once you have your file structure organized, it's time to create a `devspace.yaml` dedicated to the environment you want to deploy to. <br/>
 In our case **prod** and **stage**, each refers to their own manifests.

 Run a specific `devspace.yaml`: